git5loxosec/rMETAshell/README.md

 # Description:

-rIMGshell is a command-line tool for injecting a reverse shell command into an image and generating one-liner execution methods.
+rMETAshell is a command-line tool for injecting a reverse shell command into the metadata and generating one-liner execution methods.

 # How It Works:
-rIMGshell takes a reverse shell command and an image file as input.
+rMETAshell takes a reverse shell command and an image file as input.
 It then injects the command into the image using metadata comments.
 After injection, it generates a one-liner execution method for retrieving and executing the injected command from a remote location.

 # Features:
 Covert Command Injection: Inject reverse shell commands into image files.